Harmonic based model predictive control for set-point tracking: Closed-loop comparison between the HMPC and MPCT controllers

 where $x_k$, $u_k$ are the states and control actions throughout the simulation and $N_\text{iter} = 50$ is the number of sample times.
 Table \ref{tab:performance:index:comparison} shows the performance index for each one of the controllers.

 { }

 { }

 Figure \ref{fig:comparison} shows the closed-loop simulation results for each controller.
 Figures \ref{fig:comparison:position} and \ref{fig:comparison:velocity} show the position and velocity of the ball on axis 1, i.e. $\zb_1$ and $\dot{\zb}_1$, respectively.
 Figure \ref{fig:comparison:input} shows the control input on axis 1, i.e. $\ddot{\theta}_1$.
 Finally, Figure \ref{fig:comparison:plate} shows the trajectory of the ball on the plate.
 The markers indicate the position of the ball at sample times $10$, $20$ and $30$ for each one of the controllers.
 The computation times of the HMPC controller and the MPCT controller with the prediction horizon $N=15$ are shown in Figure \ref{fig:computation:times}.
+As can be seen, the COSMO solver applied to the HMPC problem provides computation times that are reasonable when compared to the results of the OSQP solver applied to the MPCT problem; in spite of the fact that the OSQP solver is particularized to QP problems, whereas the COSMO solver is not particularized to the second order cone programming problem \eqref{eq:HMPC}.
+Our intent with this figure is to show that, even though \eqref{eq:HMPC} is a more complex problem than \eqref{eq:MPCT} due to the inclusion of second order cone constraints, it can still be solved in reasonable times using state of the art solvers.
+We note that COSMO runs on the \textit{Julia} programming language, while OSQP is programmed in \textit{C} and executed using its Matlab interface.

 Notice that the velocities obtained with the MPCT controllers with small prediction horizons are far away from its upper bound of $0.5$.
 The HMPC controller, on the other hand, reached much higher velocities even though its prediction horizon is also small.
 This results in a much faster convergence of the HMPC controller, as can be seen in Figures \ref{fig:comparison:position} and \ref{fig:comparison:plate}.
 If the prediction horizon of the MPCT controller is sufficiently large (e.g. $N=15$), then this issue no longer persists.